List of Arrested Development characters: Tobias Fünke

 Tobias suffers from "never-nude" syndrome (which, as the narrator states, is "exactly what it sounds like") and wears denim cut-off shorts under his underwear (and underneath that, a tube sock) at all times in order to avoid anyone (including himself and his wife) seeing his genitalia.
 The condition is similar to severe gymnophobia, although it is portrayed humorously.
 In the episode "In God We Trust", he attempts to reach out to his nephew George Michael during his tenure in the "Adam" muscle-suit for the "Living Classics Pageant" mistakenly assuming they have the same phobia (in reality, George Michael is trying to impress his cousin, Maeby).
 He conquers this for a time in the middle of Season 1, but after a close-up picture of his genitalia is shown on the evening news (where it has been mistaken for a photo showing evidence of WMDs in Iraq), he is driven back to the cut-offs.

 Although he is heterosexual, he has said many things that make people question his sexuality.
 The hints come in the form of subtle innuendos and sexual double-entendres, to which he seems completely oblivious.
-In season 2, Michael advises him to record what he says for a day, after which Tobias acknowledges that he is a "blowhard" (in "Ready, Aim, Marry Me").
+In season 2, Michael advises him to record what he says for a day, after which Tobias acknowledges that he is a "blowhard" (in "Ready, Aim, Marry Me!").
 Lindsay, who married Tobias to spite her parents, is convinced that her husband is gay.
 His self-help book, The Man Inside Me, is a success, though only in the gay community, due to the fact that he replaced all gender-related pronouns with only male pronouns, to avoid confusion.
 He has experienced sexual difficulties with his wife.
 This leads to their joint decision to try an "open" marriage, even though Tobias himself acknowledges that this path never works.
 Tobias doesn't really follow through with the "open relationship", and often stalks his wife covered in Blue Man Group blue paint, following her around on her attempted dates hiding in areas that are blue in color in order to remain unseen.
 Although he continually takes very expensive acting lessons from Carl Weathers, he mainly gets tips on frugality from Mr. Weathers.
-Lindsay continually pokes fun at Tobias' desperation to become an actor, and they split up and reconcile many times over the course of the series.
+Lindsay continually pokes fun at Tobias's desperation to become an actor, and they split up and reconcile many times over the course of the series.